Facebook is the unchallenged 800-pound gorilla in the social media arena.

-The “like” button didn’t even exist back when I signed up on Facebook sometime in February 2008 (for pre-emptive reasons), and I found it to be as useless then as I do today.
+The ubiquitous “like” button even didn’t exist back when I signed up sometime in February 2008 (for pre-emptive reasons), and I found Facebook to be as useless then as I do today.
 Despite spending some time on it in recent days, I still don’t really “get it”.

 Facebook is quite the time-waster, in fact.

 It’s counter-productive — unless you have something to promote.

 Or people to stalk.
 Facebook is a people-data aggregator like no other.